silvncr/qrs/README.md

 Here's an example using the default program settings.
 Our situation is the following:

-- We're playing *Quarrel*, and thus, we get eight letters.
+- We're playing *Quarrel*, so we get eight letters.
 - Our letters are `wetodlnm`.
 - We have seven spaces to use.